hongyi-zhao/ariadne/README.md

 # ariadne

-ariadne enables comprehensive zsh cli history logging combined with interactive searching using a modified version of Masafumi Oyamada's percol (https://github.com/mooz/percol).
+Ariadne enables comprehensive zsh cli history logging combined with interactive searching using a modified version of Masafumi Oyamada's percol (https://github.com/mooz/percol).
 The cli logging is modified from the the following: